...

 Source: artlist.io/Screenshot, This quiz is all about curiosity

-Tools like the Kinsey Scale and the Klein Sexual Orientation Grid were created to reflect that range, and newer work on sexual fluidity shows that some people notice shifts over time.
+The Kinsey Scale and the Klein Sexual Orientation Grid can help you reflect that range even more and dig deeper into the sexual fluidity you might notice over time.

 Get to know the Terms – LGBT, LGBTQ+, LGBTQIA+, and LGBTTTQQIAA+